xhay-p/wikipediaInfoboxExtractorForInformationExtraction/README.md

 # Information Extarction from Wikipedia Infobox
-## Using the extracted information for generated Knowledge Graph for Person, Organization, and Location entities
+## Using the extracted information for generating Knowledge Graph for Person, Organization, and Location entities

 canonicalXXXXXXX.csv ----->  list infobox relations mapped to their canonical names.